CyanChew/emomo/REAL.md

 ##### 1. Base + Arm Mode

-This mode allows you to control the arm and mobile base in a decoupled fashion (same as normal Tidybot++), with observations/actions stored slightly differently.
+This mode allows you to control the arm and mobile base in a decoupled fashion (same as normal Tidybot++).

 ```bash
 python interactive_scripts/record_real.py --env_cfg envs/cfgs/real_base_arm.yaml